 For those who have been doing this work for decades, it is exciting and humbling to look back at the progress that has been made and to see that what exists today is, truly, a global movement.
 It became clear at the 2024 ILCN Global Congress that this movement was built on positive relationships.
 In turn, those relationships are rooted in humanity: in finding connection, establishing community, coalescing disparate interests, and listening carefully.

-As we turn to the ILCN’s next Global Congress in 2027, the Australian delegation and its extensive network of conservation practitioners and supporters look forward to welcoming ILCN participants and speakers to Melbourne, Australia, where they will share their extensive knowledge and experience, and continue to build the relationships that will unlock innovation and solutions for nature.
+As we turn to the ILCN’s next Global Congress in 2027, the Australian delegation and its broad network of conservation practitioners and supporters look forward to welcoming ILCN participants and speakers to Melbourne, Australia, where they will share their extensive knowledge and experience, and continue to build the relationships that will unlock innovation and solutions for nature.

 Have news?
 Share updates from your organization or country by emailing lrobinson@lincolninst.edu.